 - Your Singaporean counterpart will likely use a Western name followed by their last name.

 - Take a delicate approach to all problem solving.
-Corrective remarks must be made in an indirect fashion to avoid causing individuals to lose .
+Corrective remarks must be made in an fashion to avoid causing individuals to lose .

 - For the sake of saving , Singaporeans will seldom give a flat negative response to proposals you make, even when they do not agree with it.
 Therefore, focus on hints of hesitation.
 Listen to what they say, but also pay careful attention to what they my imply.